politanch/swissdd/examples/use_SwissvotesDB.md

 ```

 By default, function extracts only the database provided by
-<https://swissvotes.ch>.
-However, you can specify that you want the
+[Swissvotes](https://swissvotes.ch).
+However, you can specify that you
-codebook as well (or just the codebook for that matter).
-Additionally,
+want the codebook as well (or just the codebook for that matter).
-there is a specification to save the citation.
-If you work with
+Additionally, there is a specification to save the citation.
+If you work
-Swissvotes data, we recommend to save the citation.
+with data from Swissvotes, we recommend to save the citation.

 If you don’t specify anything the function will be executed with the
 following specifications.